delatbabel/viewpages/README.md

 So we may need another extension of the String_Blade_Compiler class to be able to have
 @include refer to a page or template key instead of a file name.

-As an interim I have included a hack wereby you can include a {{ $page_content }} value in a template to have the associated page content included.
-This doesn't work to insert a template's content into another template, however.
-Also, it's an ugly hack.
+I had included a hack wereby you can include a {{ $page_content }} value in a template to have the associated page content included for testing purposes.
+I have since removed this.

 ## Callouts